-Here, the couplings with subscript ``0'' are the bare couplings, and the ones without the subscript are the renormalized couplings, and $\mu$ is the renormalization scale.
-Dimensional regularization explicitly preserves gauge invariance of the theory implying $\mu^{-\epsilon}Z_Ae_0^2=e^2$, to {\it any} order. \cite{igor-zlatko, igor-book} In conjunction with this identity and Eq.\ (\ref{Z-A}), one can write the (ultraviolet) beta-function of the charge as
+Here, the couplings with subscript ``0'' are the bare couplings, the ones without the subscript are the renormalized couplings, and $\mu$ is the renormalization scale.
+Dimensional regularization explicitly preserves gauge invariance of the theory implying $\mu^{-\epsilon}Z_Ae_0^2=e^2$, to {\it any} order. \cite{igor-zlatko, igor-book} In conjunction with this identity and Eq.\ (\ref{Z-A}), one can write the (ultraviolet) $\beta$ function of the charge as

-The renormalization group flow of the remaining two couplings can be obtained from Eqs. (\ref{RC-g}) and (\ref{RC-lambda})
+The renormalization group flow of the remaining two couplings can be obtained from Eqs. (\ref{RC-g}) and (\ref{RC-lambda}):

-The above beta-functions, besides the trivial, yield the following {\it neutral} ($e =0$) fixed points: (i) the Wilson-Fisher fixed point at $g_*^2=0$ and $\lambda_*=\epsilon/(N_b+4) $; (ii) the neutral Gross-Neveu fixed point: $(g_*^2,\lambda_*)=\left(\epsilon/X, (a+b)\epsilon\right),$ where $a=(1-N_f)/2 X W, b=\sqrt{(N_f-1)^2+ 8 N_f W}/2 X W$, with $X=N_f+1, W= N_b+4$.
-Ignoring the gauge coupling $e$ for the moment, this fixed point is \emph{critical}, and it controls the transition towards the $s$-wave superconducting state, or into the spin-singlet Kekule insulator.
-Weak charge $e^2$ is, however, a relevant coupling at this critical point. (iii) the bicritical point in the $e^2=0$-plane: $\left(g_*^2,\lambda \right)=\left(\epsilon/X, (a-b) \epsilon \right)$, located in the unphysical region ($\lambda <0$) of the $\Phi^4$-interaction.
+The above $\beta$ functions, besides the trivial, yield the following {\it neutral} ($e =0$) fixed points.
+(1) the Wilson-Fisher fixed point at $g_*^2=0$ and $\lambda_*=\epsilon/(N_b+4) $.
+(2) The neutral Gross-Neveu fixed point: $(g_*^2,\lambda_*)=\left(\epsilon/X, (a+b)\epsilon\right),$ where $a=(1-N_f)/2 X W, b=\sqrt{(N_f-1)^2+ 8 N_f W}/2 X W$, with $X=N_f+1$ and $W= N_b+4$.
+Ignoring the gauge coupling $e$ for the moment, this fixed point is \emph{critical}, and it controls the transition towards the $s$-wave superconducting state or into the spin-singlet Kekule insulator.
+Weak charge $e^2$ is, however, a relevant coupling at this critical point.
+(3) The bicritical point in the $e^2=0$ plane: $\left(g_*^2,\lambda \right)=\left(\epsilon/X, (a-b) \epsilon \right)$, located in the unphysical region ($\lambda <0$) of the $\Phi^4$-interaction.
 Therefore, our one-loop results suggest that the semimetal-superconducting transition is of the second order in the absence of the fluctuating gauge field.
-The result is qualitatively similar to the insulating Ising and Heisenberg universality classes. \cite{HJV-PRB} The correlation-length exponent ($\nu$) can readily determined from Eqs.\ (\ref{z-phi-psi}) and (\ref{corr-length-exp}), yielding
+The result is qualitatively similar to the insulating Ising and Heisenberg universality classes. \cite{HJV-PRB} The correlation-length exponent ($\nu$) can readily be determined from Eqs.\ (\ref{z-phi-psi}) and (\ref{corr-length-exp}), yielding

 with $e^2_*=0$ and $(g^2_*,\lambda_*)$ corresponding to the neutral Gross-Neveu critical point.
-Since the Lorentz-symmetry breaking perturbations are irrelevant near the critical point\cite{HJV-PRB} the dynamical critical exponent is $z=1$, and the Fermi velocity ($v_F$) is non-critical.
-Near the neutral critical point both the order-parameter and the fermion fields acquire a non-trivial anomalous dimension which, respectively, reads
+Since the Lorentz-symmetry-breaking perturbations are irrelevant near the critical point,\cite{HJV-PRB} the dynamical critical exponent is $z=1$, and the Fermi velocity ($v_F$) is non-critical.
+Near the neutral critical point both the OPs and the fermion fields acquire nontrivial anomalous dimensions, which read, respectively,